fmorriso/Java-ArrayList-Multilevel/README.md

 You may wish to look into Google's GSON as a way of transforming Plain Old Java Objects (POJO's) into a form that can be persisted, perhaps to a MongoDB Atlas cloud database with collections for each entity (Course, Department, Teacher, Student, School, District and State).
-If you want to look at an example of persisting (dehydrating) POJO's as text files in the local file system and reading that text file back in (rehydrating) to a POJO's take a look at my [POJO to JSON persistence example](https://github.com/fmorriso/json-simple-example)
+If you want to look at an example of persisting (dehydrating) POJO's as text files in the local file system and reading that text file back in (rehydrating) to a POJO, take a look at my [POJO to JSON persistence example](https://github.com/fmorriso/json-simple-example)